strudeljs/strudeljs.org/source/guide/event-handling.md

 }
 ```

-## Using EventEmitter
+## Using EventEmitter outside of components

-Static classes introduced for handling utility configuration or data requesting can also communicate with components using events.
-To use events simply extend `EventEmitter` class in class and suddenly it will be able to communicate with components using same API as components.
+By extending the `EventEmitter` you can provide the same publish-subscribe communication mechanism to any JavaScript class.
+The API is the same as in components.

 ```js
 import { EventEmitter } from 'strudel';